Snail664/coding-tutor/experiments/questions/broken_firewall/question.md

 With that information, you determine the total bytes of network traffic for the ship's internal systems as being 868 bytes, and the passenger wifi as being 1625 bytes.
 Therefore, the ratio would be `868/1625`, which would be your answer (submit in that style, don't perform the division).

+## Constraints
+- 1 ≤ len(packet_headers) ≤ 1000
+- Each packet_headers[i] is a valid 40-character hexadecimal string.
+- All IP addresses are well-formed.

 ## Your Task

-Analyse all 1000 packet headers, and calculate the total number of bytes for ship's internal systems, and the total number of bytes for passenger wifi.
-Submit the ratio as your answer.
+Determine the total bytes of network traffic that either originates from or is destined for the ship’s internal systems, as well as the total bytes of network traffic for the passenger wifi.
+You must return the result as a **ratio of the two traffic amounts**.